Last Updated on February 22, 2024

 You’ll also have the choice to specialize in a specific concentration.
 As with intensive care, progressive care units have sub-groups in some hospitals, such as medical PCU, surgical PCU, neonatal PCU and medical-surgical PCU.
 You can also choose other related areas like ambulatory care, cardiology, and pediatrics.
 Once certified, you’ll have to work to maintain it by earning additional credits throughout the year.

-You can learn more about progressive care certification from the AACN website and the NTA website.
+You can learn more about progressive care certification from the AACN website and the NTA.
 And if you’re interested in working as a PCU nurse, don’t delay!
 This type of nurse is in demand, and jobs are available across the United States.

 Find Your Next Progressive Care Nursing Job with CareerStaff

 At CareerStaff, we’re here to empower nurses and clinicians to find and follow their best possible career path.
-We’ve got thousands of jobs available every day, in every corner of the United States, along with plenty of resources to help nursing professionals find and land the job of their dreams.
+We’ve got nursing jobs available every day, in every corner of the United States, along with plenty of resources to help nursing professionals find and land the job of their dreams.

 See for yourself — browse all of our available progressive care nursing jobs here.
 Or, get the ball rolling now by filling out our quick application today!